LiamEverton/focus-whitepaper/README.md

 I demanded a lot of out of my team, and they knew why.
 We needed real data.
 If I was to make the argument that this was a eco-friendly option, we needed evidence.
 I made sure Wizoid knew what were looking for, but boy did we have to dig for that data.

 The whitepaper was in okay hands, but this was before I studied Copywriting or any art of writing a perfect proposal.
-I was very much in my infancy of delievering these types of things, but everyone agreed that it'd be best for me to do the writing, since it was my idea, I had to see it through.
+I was very much in my infancy of delivering these types of things, but everyone agreed that it'd be best for me to do the writing, since it was my idea, I had to see it through.

 In the end, we got it all done and we was all very tired.
 I was planning on taking my team out to eat the day after, to celebrate a win.
 I was hopeful.